tsosi-org/tsosi-app/backend/tsosi/data/README.md

 - Create Entities and related identifiers without match
 - Create Transfers and matching data.

 **Note:** There's no check on the potential duplications of transfers.
-That's why we currently empty and refill the database when some data changes or has been corrected.
+That's why we currently remove old data loads then ingest the new one when we want to make updates.

 ## Send "transfers created" event